 iv.
 If local people directly participate in the processes of governance, democracy is strengthened at the grassroots level.

-Answer: The main features of the 73rd Amendment Act are:
+Answer: Four features of federalism are:

-9. Describe any four measures taken to decentralise power in India.
+5. Describe any four measures taken to decentralise power in India.

 Answer: Four measures taken to decentralise power in India are: